The Times magazine, on 28.7.18, tells us that 50% of Britons suffer from sleep deprivation. This causes a number of side effects.

 Improved learning ability, and greater concentration?

-An increase in your sex drive, and greater satisfaction from relationships?
+An increase in your sex drive, and greater satisfaction from your relationships?

 Well, the answer may be in getting better sleep.

 Lack of sleep has an effect on memory, mood, concentration, and reaction times.
-Those who don’t sleep well will have poorer concentration, poorer decision making skills and be less able to cope with stressful situations.
-Insomnia is linked to depression, anxieties, hypertension ,diabetes, obesity and a compromised immune system.
+If you don’t sleep well you will have poorer concentration, poorer decision making skills and be less able to cope with stressful situations.
+Insomnia is linked to depression, anxieties, hypertension,diabetes, obesity and a compromised immune system.

 Lack of sleep adds to weight gain.
 It is seen to affect the way the body produces insulin and on the liver function – insulin is important for regulating blood sugar levels and the liver governs the way nutrients are released into the bloodstream.
-If we don’t get enough sleep our metabolism is groggy.
+If you don’t get enough sleep your metabolism is groggy.

 *Sleep deprivation is linked to –